cmpi-standard/headers/specissues.md

     (e.g. via an array of embedded instances), and the server can get to its limits also because of other things than a large result set.
     Finally, supporting this return code makes it easier for up-call implementations, which then can revert to functions that do not map 1:1.

     Proposal: Suggest to add "server limits exceeded" return code to CMPIInstanceMIFT.getInstance(), and to CMPIBrokerFT.getInstance().

+27. In CMPIBrokerFT.invokeMethod(), the description of the "out" argument states that the MI shall not release the CMPIArgs object.
+However, that object is allocated by the MI, and the statement in the description should not be about the CMPIArgs object, but about the objects that are being filled into the CMPIArgs object, which are representing the method output parameters.

+    Proposal: Change the following sentence in the description of the "out" argument
+    from:

+    "The returned CMPIArgs object shall not be explicitly released by the MI, because it will be automatically released by the MB (see Subclause 4.1.7)."

+    to:

+    "The objects returned in the CMPIArgs object shall not be explicitly released by the MI; they will be automatically released by the MB, as described in Subclause 4.1.7."